Defense official defends French submarine-making capability

-PARIS (AP) — The spokesperson for France's Defense Ministry used Twitter to offer a robust defense of the country's submarine-making capabilities and to criticize Australia’s decision to choose the United States as a partner in a major defense deal.
+PARIS (AP) — France's Defense Ministry used Twitter to offer a robust defense of the country's submarine-making capabilities and to criticize Australia’s decision to choose the United States as a partner in a major defense deal.

 Defense Ministry spokesman Herve Grandjean devoted a series of tweets to tearing into the deal, which also includes Britain.
 Some say Australia's announcement last week pulled the diplomatic rug from under France’s feet.